mpsonntag/snippets/notes/projects/gin/FAQ_raw_collection.md

 yourselves from the Owners.
 This will dissociate your accounts from the organization and we will be able to remove it safely.

+### I cannot create a new account on GIN due to Captcha issues

+(Q)
+I am having trouble registering a new user account on https://gin.g-node.org.

+Every time I click "Create New Account" on the sign up page an error appears "Captcha didn't match".

+(A)
+The currently used Captcha has been known to cause issues with some browser versions.
+You can either try to use a different browser; the Chrome and Chromium Browsers have caused no issues at all in this respect.
+If you do not want to switch browser, try updating to the latest version.